NishaniKasineshan/NishaniKasineshan/README.md

 <!--
 **NishaniKasineshan/NishaniKasineshan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:-->

-- 🔭 I’m currently working on ...
+- 👋 I’m Nishani
+- 👀 I’m interested in Image Processing, Computer Vision, Machine Learning and Deep Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Computer Engineering at University Of Peradeniya
-- 👯 I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Computer Vision projects
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- ⚡ Fun fact: I love sleeping 😴
-- 📫 How to reach me: ...
+- 📫 How to reach me through my mail- k.nishani1999@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ... -->

 <!-- <a href="https://github.com/iampawan">
   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=NishaniKasineshan&theme=dark&hide_langs_below=1" />